skyblueutd/CAISOprice/README.md

 The real situation must be more complicated than this.
 Please refer to this github link to read more about deep learning teches on predicating stock price.
 I learned a lot from it. https://github.com/borisbanushev/stockpredictionai

+I also tried to predict stock price with GAN: https://github.com/skyblueutd/StockGAN

 There is also a paper in 2019 named "Knowledge-Driven Stock Trend Prediction and Explanation via Temporal Convolutional Network" which shows the real light for stock prediction. https://core.ac.uk/download/pdf/222446995.pdf